 Recently we launched a new D/s writing project: Tell Me About.
 We have been really pleased with the response to it but I have had some feedback from people who have not been clear about how to take part.
 For this reason, and the fact that it can be beneficial to your own blog to take part in some of the many memes and prompts which are around, I decided to post again about the why, the what and the how to take part.

 I think I said in my previous post launching the project that my reason for starting it was to try to have a collective resource for people who were looking for information about Dominance and submission.
-I also wanted to draw in some of the bloggers out there who I know are blogging about D/s but don’t usually take part in the many regular writing prompts.
-I realised while sitting in a seminar at Eroticon given by meme veterans Molly Moore, Marie Rebel, Kayla Lords and Hyacinth Jones, that I hadn’t really explained what was in it for you.
+I also wanted to draw in some of the bloggers out there who I know are blogging about D/s but don’t usually take part in the many regular writing prompts, and explain what could be in it for you.

 Essentially, taking part in these projects where you write and post on your own blog, but then link it to a central collection, will bring visitors to your site.
 It will also help to raise your profile on google which will drive further traffic your way.
 It took me a while to work this out.
-I was blogging away for two and half years before I realised that there was a really well established sex blogging community out there.
+I was blogging away for two and half years before I realised that there were communities of other bloggers out there.
 For some reason, I has missed this.
 I used to see the badges occasionally at the bottom of posts, but didn’t know what they meant.
 Because I never clicked on them, it took me a long time to work it out.

 During this time, you write your post and then go to the linkup party on the relevant meme site and add your post to the collection.
 People will then click from the link party to your site to read your post.
 We also ask that you add a badge, with a link to the party, at the end of your post, so that people can come from your post back to the link party to see else is writing on the topic.
 I have used Tell Me About as the example, but there are loads of great memes for you to participate in, some of which are listed at the end of this post and also on the sidebar of the Tell Me About site.